npthinks/EcoMCP/README.md

 **Dataset Pre-Processing**

-Region Normalization: Multiple regions listed for a single food item were standardized into a consistent, alphabetically sorted, comma-separated format.
+* Region Normalization: Multiple regions listed for a single food item were standardized into a consistent, alphabetically sorted, comma-separated format.
-Unique ID Assignment: Each food item was assigned a unique identifier based on its region combination and order within that group.
+* Unique ID Assignment: Each food item was assigned a unique identifier based on its region combination and order within that group.
-Format: The dataset is stored in JSON format, with each record containing:
+* Format: The dataset is stored in JSON format.

 **Key Columns**
 * ID → Unique identifier for the food item